Seth Walker Norman: Military service

 Norman entered the United States Air Force on January 5, 1953, and attended basic training at Lackland Air Force Base, San Antonio, Texas before assignment to Keesler Field, Biloxi, Mississippi for electronics school.
 Norman applied for flight training in June 1953.
 He was assigned to the Aviation Cadet Training Pre-flight Program at Lackland Air Force Base in July, and then to Basic Observer Navigation training at Harlingen Air Force Base in Texas in September.
 He undertook Advanced Navigation Training at James Connolly Air Force Base, Waco, Texas in July, 1954; he then completed training and commissioned as a 2nd Lieutenant in November 1954.
-In January 1955 Norman was assigned to the 581st Air Resupply Squadron at Kadena Air Force Base, Okinawa, specifically as a navigator on a B-29 crew, though he also flew C-47, C-119, C-118, B-26, C-54 and SA-16's.
-He was then reassigned to Brookley Air Force Base in Mobile, Alabama in July 1956, where he was a navigator on the C-124.
+In January 1955 Norman was assigned to the 581st Air Resupply Squadron at Kadena Air Force Base, Okinawa, specifically as a navigator on a Boeing B-29 Superfortress crew, though he also flew Douglas C-47 Skytrain, Fairchild C-119 Flying Boxcar, Douglas C-118 Liftmaster, Martin B-26 Marauder, Douglas C-54 Skymaster and Grumman SA-16's.
+He was then reassigned to Brookley Air Force Base in Mobile, Alabama in July 1956, where he was a navigator on the Douglas C-124 Globemaster II.

 Norman was released from active duty in September 1957.
 He then joined the Tennessee Air National Guard and remained there for six years.